Recovering Data from Faulty RAID Arrays: NAS Idis DR-1204P Approach

 Remember, implementing a combination of physical security measures, access controls, encryption, and regular monitoring can significantly enhance the protection of NAS devices against physical theft or unauthorized access that can lead to data loss.

-Although NAS DR-1204P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-1204P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view